 It ensures strong foundations and big statements: concrete is everywhere–and has plenty of pros in light of new construction requirements.

-Load-bearing capacity and creative freedom
+Load-bearing capacity and freedom of design

 Concrete and sustainable construction

 The fact that concrete is ubiquitous today has a lot to do with one of its key ingredients: cement.
 It makes concrete strong and durable with its calcium silicates and calcium aluminates.